cds-snc/digital-canada-ca/content/en/blog/posts/minding-the-[digital]-gender-gap-:-a-conversation-with-vic-chan.md

-<p>It’s easy to underestimate the impact that a learning culture can have on levelling the playing field for people with intersecting identities.
-From experiencing its value firsthand,&nbsp;<strong>I try to integrate mentorship and coaching into my role as a manager and collaborator because at some point, someone did the same for me.&nbsp;</strong></p>
+<p>It’s easy to underestimate the impact that a learning culture can have on leveling the playing field for people with intersecting identities.
+From experiencing its value firsthand, <strong>I try to integrate mentorship and coaching into my role as a manager and collaborator because at some point, someone did the same for me. </strong></p>